fatwoof/fatwoof.github.io/README.md

 # Introduction
-Welcome to the landing page of the Central Texas Disc Golf Community (CTDGC) Discord!
+Welcome to the landing page of the Central Texas Disc Golf Community (CTDGC)!
 We bring together disc golfers of all skill levels across Central Texas to connect, discuss, and share experiences.

-### Purpose
 Our purpose is to foster a thriving disc golf community where you can meet fellow golfers, engage in insightful conversations, stay updated on news and events, and grow together.

-### "What's Discord?"
+### Community Platform
 Discord is a communication platform that combines text, voice, and video chat for seamless community interactions.
 It's chosen by disc golf communities for its user-friendly interface, focus on community engagement, and versatile communication options.
 You can access our community through the Discord mobile app, desktop application, or any web browser.
 Discord offers:

 1. Distraction-Free Disc Golf Focus: Enjoy a dedicated space for disc golf discussions, free from unrelated content and distractions commonly found on other platforms.
 2. Seamless Organization and Event Planning: Utilize dedicated channels to schedule and coordinate disc golf meetups, ensuring efficient organization and hassle-free event planning.
 3. User-Friendly Interface: Benefit from Discord's intuitive and immersive interface, designed specifically for community interactions, making it easy to connect and engage with fellow disc golfers.

-### Benefits of Joining Us on Discord
+### Reasons to Join

 * Engage in real-time discussions and exchange valuable insights with other disc golf enthusiasts.
 * Participate in the local disc golf community without the need for a Facebook account.